-The Division of Endocrinology and Metabolism is based at the Children’s Hospital of Eastern Ontario (CHEO).
-It has grown from three faculty members in 1995 to our current complement of eight full-time and three part-time faculty.
+The Division of Endocrinology and Metabolism is based at CHEO.
+It has grown from three faculty members in 1995 to our current complement of nine CHEO based endocrinologists and 4 community endocrinologists who work in partnership with our team.

-The clinical programs are supported by 16 allied health professionals including nurses, dietitians, social workers, clinical psychologists and an exercise specialist.
-The team also includes 12 research personnel.
+The clinical programs are supported by several allied health professionals including nurses, dietitians, social workers, clinical psychologists and an exercise specialist.

 Our clinical programs include roughly 8,000 patient visits per year and are structured to provide care in the following areas: